-The Property is an Equal Housing Opportunity provider and does not discriminate against applicants or residents on the basis of race, color, religion, sex, national origin, age, familial, or handicapped status.
+The property is an Equal Housing Opportunity provider and does not discriminate against applicants or residents on the basis of race, color, religion, national origin, sex, age, sexual orientation, gender identity, marital, familial, or handicapped status.

 Reasonable Accommodations

 It is illegal to reject an applicant because he or she has a disability, or for reasons that could be overcome by the Property's reasonable accommodation of the applicant's disability.
 If, even with reasonable accommodation, applicants with disabilities cannot meet essential program requirements or perform conditions under the lease, it is permissible to reject the applicant.
 Such insurmountable problems might arise because of: